canjs/canjs/view/doc/options.md

  - The `helpers` argument of [can.view]
  - [can.Component::helpers]
- - A [can.Mustache.sectionRenderer mustache section renderer]'s `helpers` argument.
+ - A [can.mustache.sectionRenderer mustache section renderer]'s `helpers` argument.

 And `can.view.Options` are provided several places:

- - A Mustache [can.Mustache.helperOptions helper options]'s `options` property.
+ - A Mustache [can.mustache.helperOptions helper options]'s `options` property.
  - An attribute callback's [can.view.attrData data]'s `options` property.
  - A tag callback's [can.view.tagData data]'s `options` property.